Paul A. Young

 Paul Andrew Young (born 28 July 1973) is an English chocolatier, pâtissier and television personality.

 Paul A Young storefront in Camden Passage, London.
 The shop closed in 2023.

 Early life and education

 Young was born in Barnsley, South Yorkshire, Young's parents divorced when he was 18 months old, and as a result he and his brother were raised by their mother in Trimdon Station, County Durham.
-He attended Wellfield Community School until the age of 15, when he left to attended New College Durham in order to study hotel catering and management.
+He attended Wellfield Community School until the age of 15, when he left to attend New College Durham in order to study hotel catering and management.
 Upon completing his foundation course at New College, Young subsequently attended Leeds Metropolitan University.

 Young relocated to London after leaving university and worked as Head Pastry Chef under Marco Pierre White at The Criterion Brasserie and Quo Vadis.
 Young then left Quo Vadis to work as a product developer for Marks & Spencer and Sainsbury's, before founding his own company, Paul A. Young Fine Chocolates Ltd, with business partner James Cronin in 2004.